grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 Shakes nodded sleepily as Hemi and Percy headed up to the navigation and sonar compartment.

-"It's probably time for more fucking coffee," said Gregory reaching for the pot with the dregs of the previous batch slowly embalming a permanent black-brown stain on the bottom.
+"It's probably time for more coffee," said Gregory reaching for the pot with the dregs of the previous batch slowly embalming a permanent black-brown stain on the bottom.

+[//]: # (----- invisible character break)

 [//]: # (### Planning the run with Shakes)

 [//]: # (Midday: day 2, run to Stilt City)
-Shakes joined Hemi and Percy at the navigation table a short while later, somewhat revived by Gregory's coffee, and carrying two more tin mugs filled with coffee for Hemi and Percy.
-They received them gratefully.
+Shakes joined Hemi and Percy at the navigation table a short while later, somewhat revived by Gregory's coffee, and carrying two more tin mugs filled with coffee for Hemi and Percy, which they received gratefully.

-"Here's what we're thinking Captain Shakes," said Percy.
-"We're well fucking into Consolidated States' waters now.
+"Here's what we're thinking Captain Shakes," said Percy, "we're well fucking into Consolidated States' waters now.
 I think trouble from them is unlikely."

 Shakes nodded.